inductiva/inductiva/README.md

 ## Scenarios

 **Inductiva API** contains pre-built scenarios that define a particular physical system ready to simulate.
-Users can select some parameters within the scenario that configure the system.
-Run the simulation and visualize the results.
+Users can select some parameters within the scenario that configure the system, run the simulation and visualize the results.

 Let's go through the currently available scenarios in **Inductiva API**.